kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 post-quantum cryptography standards.
 It declares that system with classical crypto should be deprecated after 2030 and disallowed after 2035.

-## Key Exchange vs. Digital Signatures: Different Needs, Different Timelines
+## Key exchange vs. digital signatures: different needs, different timelines {#timelines}

 In TLS, there are two main cryptographic operations we need to secure: